PennyLaneAI/pennylane/doc/introduction/circuits.rst

 on a classical simulator, one can expect to benefit from broadcasting.
 See the :class:`~.pennylane.QNode` documentation for usage details.

-Many standard quantum operators support broadcasting, see the corresponding attribute :obj:`~.pennylane.ops.qubit.attributes.supports_broadcasting` for a list.
+Many standard quantum operators support broadcasting; see the corresponding attribute :obj:`~.pennylane.ops.qubit.attributes.supports_broadcasting` for a list.
 The :class:`~.pennylane.operation.Operator` documentation contains implementation details and a guide to make custom operators compatible with broadcasting.
-Broadcasting can be used with any device, but will usually only yield performance upgrades for classical simulator devices like ``"default.qubit"`` that indicate that they support it:
+Broadcasting can be used with any device, but will usually only yield performance upgrades for devices like ``"default.qubit"`` that indicate that they support it:

 >>> cap = dev.capabilities()
 >>> cap["supports_broadcasting"]